Kapulani Landgraf

 Kapulani Landgraf (born 1966) is a Kanaka Maoli (native Hawaiian) artist who is best known for her work in black-and-white photography.
 Through a series of photographic essays, objects, and installations, Landgraf celebrates Native Hawaiian culture while also addressing the legacies of colonialism and its impact on indigenous Hawaiian rights, value and history.
 While her work often centers on the negative impacts of land use and development, she also alludes to the resilience of the land and the indigenous population.
-Landgraf says about her work, "Although much of my work laments the violations on the Hawaiian people, land and natural resources, it also offers hope with allusions to the strength and resilience of Hawaiian land and its people.”
+Landgraf says about her work, "Although much of my work laments the violations on the Hawaiian people, land and natural resources, it also offers hope with allusions to the strength and resilience of Hawaiian land and its people."
 Landgraf's most recent work combines photographic series with objects and installations.

 Education

-She received a BA in anthropology from the University of Hawaii at Manoa in 1989 and an MFA in Visual Arts from the Vermont College of Fine Arts in 1995.
-She currently teaches in the Arts and Humanities department at Kapiolani Community College in Honolulu, HI.
+She received a BA in anthropology from the University of Hawaiʻi at Mānoa in 1989 and an MFA in Visual Arts from the Vermont College of Fine Arts in 1995.
+She currently teaches in the Arts and Humanities department at Kapiʻolani Community College in Honolulu, Hawaii.